pandammonium/blipper-widget/readme.txt

 = Languages =

-Currently, only English is supported.
+Currently, only (British) English is supported.
 I'm afraid I don't yet know how to make other languages available.
 If you'd like to help, let me know on [my Blipper Widget page on GitHub](https://github.com/pandammonium/blipper-widget).

 = About Blipfoto =